maxsnts/-TARAPI-An-API-Rant-/README.md

 Do the codes mean anything?
 No, they do not.
 The same code can be used by the API or the server to indicate massively different things.
 We must almost always look at the payload to see what was done.

-From somewere on the interwebs...
+From somewhere on the interwebs...
 _“A 403 error response indicates that the client’s request is formed correctly, but the REST API refuses to honor it i.e. the user does not have the necessary permissions for the resource.”_

-Notice the error in the assumtion: _"request is formed correctly but the REST API refuses to honor it "_!
+Notice the error in the assumption: _"request is formed correctly but the REST API refuses to honor it "_!
 No, sorry, no. When you get a 403 form any API you can not assume this, ever.
 The request may not have gotten to the API.